ahmadzabir/MetaAdStrategist/replit.md

 ## Overview

-IntelliTarget is a smart advertising application that simplifies Meta's complex targeting system.
-The platform provides two core features: an intuitive targeting explorer for browsing Meta's advertising categories, and an AI-powered strategist that analyzes natural language descriptions to recommend optimal targeting options.
-The application aims to democratize effective Meta advertising by making complex targeting decisions accessible to users of all experience levels.
+IntelliTarget is a clean, focused AI-powered Meta ads strategist designed for end-user deployment.
+The application features a streamlined dashboard with AI Strategy Generation prominently positioned above a hierarchical Targeting Explorer.
+Users describe their product or audience in natural language, and the AI recommends 15-20 optimal targeting categories with justifications.
+The targeting explorer displays Meta's 435+ categories in a dropdown tree structure with 5 hierarchical levels, allowing users to explore and manually select targeting options across demographics, interests, and behaviors.

 ## User Preferences